plogs/asopposedtowhat.com/content/posts/writing-is-work.md

    and that pays it off on-theme.

 That's the craft of writing, of storytelling.
 You must learn your craft.
-Almost any craft will do, so long as you do it.
+Almost any technique will do, so long as you do it.
 Some techniques (like the principles mentioned above) are known to work well.